DISTRHO/Cardinal/docs/OVERVIEW.md

 ### AsyncDialog.{cpp,hpp}

 Custom Cardinal code for showing a dialog in async fashion, optionally with a callback for when the user clicks "Ok".

+### CardinalCommon.{cpp,hpp}

+Common Cardinal code used by a few different files.

+### CardinalModuleWidget.cpp

+Some more common code and a custom `ModuleWidget::onButton` implementation.

 ### CardinalPlugin.cpp